-10 Great Movies To Watch During Women's History Month And How To Stream Them
+13 Great Movies To Watch During Women's History Month And How To Stream Them

 Black Panther’s Lupita Nyong’o stars in the Queen of Katwe as Phiona’s mother and David Oyelowo, who plays her chess teacher, Robert Katende.
 The movie shows the poverty of Katwe, but how a supportive family and team can inspire great accomplishments despite the odds against one.

-Stream Queen of Katwe on Disney+ here. *
+Stream Queen of Katwe on Disney+.

-*Rent Queen of Katwe on Amazon here.
+Rent Queen of Katwe on Amazon.

 On The Basis Of Sex

-Our last pick for you for Women's History Month is Mimi Leder’s Ruth Bader Ginsberg biopic On The Basis of Sex starring Felicity Jones.
-We just lost the Supreme Court justice this past September, so watching the story of her life is a great way to honor a woman who has fought for women’s rights in the U.S. government, arguably more than any other figure in history.
+Mimi Leder’s Ruth Bader Ginsberg biopic On The Basis of Sex starring Felicity Jones is also a great pick for Women’s History Month.
+We lost the Supreme Court justice in September 2020 –watching the story of her life is a great way to honor a woman who has fought for women’s rights in the U.S. government, arguably more than any other figure in history.

 On The Basis of Sex tracks Ginsberg’s journey starting with her time at Harvard Law School to her appointment as the second woman to be a Supreme Court Justice is history.

-Buy On The Basis Of Sex on Amazon here.
+Rent On The Basis Of Sex on Amazon.

 Happy Women's History Month and happy streaming!